 550 B.C.
 The evolution of the stitch

-The Slip-stitch is an obvious descendant of nalbinding, Yet, slip-stitch crochet is not what we think of when we crochet today.
+The slip-stitch is an obvious descendant of nalbinding, Yet, slip-stitch crochet is not what we think of when we crochet today.

 Modern-day crochet builds angles, patterns & decorative designs.
 To achieve that, crochet had to transform.
 It needed bigger stitches.
 What sparked these changes?